 Similarly, with some states working to release people to attempt to mitigate the dire consequences of a potential COVID-19 outbreak in prisons, there is scant data on how many women were included in such initiatives.
 While the odd prisoner release strategy has reached women, for example, Afghanistan where over 700 of the female prison population have been released, it is concerning that elsewhere women have been largely excluded.
 In Kenya only ten women** (of 5,000 prisoners), and in Nigeria, only one woman (out of 2,600 prisoners) have so far benefited from early release.
 Release criteria indirectly excludes women in other places.
 For instance, people in prison for drug-related offences are disqualified from release mechanisms in Colombia, disproportionately impacting women as 45 per cent of women in prison are there for drug-related offences (compared to 12 per cent of men).

-In Kenya, only ten women (of 5,000 prisoners), and in Nigeria, only one woman (out of 2,600 prisoners) have so far benefited from early release.
+In Nigeria, only one woman (out of 2,600 prisoners) have so far benefited from early release.